0xM1cx/Obsidian-Notes/Web_Development/JsObjects.md

 ```
 In the above example, an empty `student` object is created.
 Then, the `name` property is added.
 Similarly, the `greet` method is also added.
 In this way, you can add a method as well as property to an object.

-#### JS this Keyword
+#### "this" keyword for accessing a property in a constructor
 To access a property of an object from within a method of the same object, you need to use the `this` keyword.
-Let's cosider an example.
+Let's consider an example.
 ```js
 const person = {
     name: 'John',